Develop your career as a highly sought after environmental engineer

 Aim

-The aim of this module is to provide specialist understanding of the major processes used for municipal waste management and their role within an integrated – circular - waste management system.
+The aim of this module is to provide you with specialist understanding of the major processes used for municipal waste management and their role within an integrated – circular - waste management system.
 In particular the module will focus on the bottom three points of the waste hierarchy: recycle, recover and dispose.

 Syllabus

-• Integrated waste management: appraisal of national and international legislation and policy,
+Integrated waste management: appraisal of national and international legislation and policy.

-• Circular economy in the waste context,
+Circular economy in the waste context.

-• Waste properties and characterisation.
-Mechanical biological treatment, pre-treatment, biodegradable wastes, coupled technologies, technology performance and managing environmental impacts,
+Waste properties and characterisation.
+Mechanical biological treatment, pre-treatment, biodegradable wastes, coupled technologies, technology performance and managing environmental impacts.

-• Landfill: biochemistry, leachate and gas production,
+Landfill: biochemistry, leachate and gas production.

-• Biowaste technologies: composting, AD and other biorefinery processes,
+Biowaste technologies: composting, AD and other biorefinery processes.

-• Thermal treatment: incineration, gasification, pyrolysis, combined heat and power, waste to energy, solid recovered fuel.
+Thermal treatment: incineration, gasification, pyrolysis, combined heat and power, waste to energy, solid recovered fuel.

 Intended learning outcomes